-However, before we get to that, here’s some useful information that should be helpful for planning your day in Cozumel.
+Before we get to the best things to do in Cozumel, here’s some useful information about the cruise port that will be helpful when planning your day.

 Cozumel is located in the Yucatan Peninsula, about 45 miles north of Cancun.
 Contrary to bustling Cancun, Cozumel is a quieter and somewhat less developed area to visit.
 It’s also a ferry trip away from popular Playa Del Carmen.

-However, when arriving by cruise ship, it will feel anything but quiet.
-There are often 6-8 cruise ships in port, so you can expect it to be busy.
+There are often 5-8 cruise ships in port on a day in Cozumel, so you can expect it to be busy.

-Getting around: It’s very easy to get around Cozumel by cab.
-When you exit the port, you’ll find the taxi area with the taxi fares displayed.
-Fares to most beaches on the west side will amount to about 5$ a person/per way (1-4 people 15$).
+When you exit the cruise port terminal building, you’ll find the taxi area with the taxi fares displayed.
+Fares to most beaches on the west side will amount to about 5$ a person/per way.
+If you have more people in your party the price lowers.
+As an example, 1-4 people = 15$.

-Currency: The currency used in Cozumel is the Mexican Pesos, however US dollars are readily and happily accepted.
-Major credit cards are also accepted, however you’ll want to keep some smaller bills 1$, 5$, 10$ handy for cab rides and a bit of haggling at the shops.
+The currency used in Cozumel is the Mexican Pesos, however US dollars are readily and happily accepted.
+Major credit cards are also accepted, however you’ll want to keep some smaller bills 1$, 5$, 10$ handy for cab rides and for shopping at the local shops and markets.

 Free Things to do in Cozumel